quanterall/ElixirMaterials/README.md

 iex(2) <-- The shell immediately gives us the next row to enter a new expression
 ```

-**NOTE** Everything is Elixir is an expression that has a return value.
+**NOTE** Everything is Elixir is an expression that returns a value.
 This includes not only function calls, but also constructs like `if` and many other which you'll learn more about later on.

 You don't need to write everything on one line in the shell.
 The shell is smart to understand that if you hit Enter and the expression is not finished it will continue on the same row.
 ```elixir